legalize-dev/legalize-nl/nl/BWBR0017728.md

 All training should be properly organised with clearly detailed objectives and outcomes.

-The granting of exemptions will be limited by the extent to which international conventions allow and should be regarded as exceptiona
+Proposals for the application of alternative standards considered to be at least equivalent to the requirements of the Code should be submitted to the Administration for approval.
+Equivalence may be achieved by incorporating increased requirements to balance deficiencies and thereby achieve the overall safety standard.

-Where a question of interpretation of any part of this Code arises which cannot be resolved by a delegated authority and the owner(s)/managing agent(s) for a vessel, a decision on the interpretation may be obtained on written application to the Administration.
+Applications for exemption should be made to the Administration and be supported by justification for the exemption.

 Section 11 of the Code deals with subdivision and damage stability requirements which will determine the number and positioning of watertight bulkheads defined below.